 \section{Abstract}

 Large language models (LLMs) have demonstrated remarkable capabilities across various professional domains, with their performance typically evaluated through standardized benchmarks.
-In the financial field, the stringent demands for professional accuracy and real-time data processing often necessitate the use of retrieval-augmented generation (RAG) techniques to support LLMs.
+In the financial field, the stringent demands for professional accuracy and real-time data processing often necessitate the use of retrieval-augmented generation (RAG) techniques.
 However, the development of financial RAG benchmarks has been constrained by data confidentiality issues and the lack of dynamic data integration.
-To address this issue, we introduces FinS-Pilot, a novel benchmark for evaluating RAG systems in online financial applications.
-Constructed from real-world financial assistant interactions, our benchmark incorporates both real-time API data and structured text sources, organized through an intent classification framework covering critical financial domains such as equity analysis and macroeconomic forecasting.
+To address this issue, we introduce FinS-Pilot, a novel benchmark for evaluating RAG systems in online financial applications.
+Constructed from real-world financial assistant interactions, our benchmark incorporates both real-time API data and text data, organized through an intent classification framework covering critical financial domains.
 The benchmark enables comprehensive evaluation of financial assistants' capabilities in handling both static knowledge and time-sensitive market information.
 Through systematic experiments with multiple Chinese leading LLMs, we demonstrate FinS-Pilot's effectiveness in identifying models suitable for financial applications while addressing the current gap in specialized evaluation tools for the financial domain.
 Our work contributes both a practical evaluation framework and a curated dataset to advance research in financial NLP systems.
 The code and dataset are accessible on GitHub\footnote{https://github.com/PhealenWang/financial\_rag\_benchmark}.

 \ccsdesc[500]{Computing methodologies~Natural language processing}

 \keywords{Retrieval-Augmented Generation; Financial; Benchmark}

 \thefootnote